glucometers-tech/glucometer-protocols/abbott/freestyle-precision-neo.md

 The first field in the record specify the type of record; type 7 is a blood glucose reading, type 10 is an insulin input that was made on the device.

+The `HI` literal signifies a reading that was outside the range of the device (or more likely of the strip.)
+For glucose results, this is an unknown value.

 #### Blood glucose record fields

   1. `type = "7"`